Deferring your company pension

 You can take your pension early or late.
 The main reason for delaying taking your company pension (known as ‘deferring’) is to boost your retirement income.
 This applies to defined contribution (DC) pensions, rather than defined benefit (DB) schemes.

-With a defined contribution (DC) scheme, the longer you leave your pension invested, the more pension you’ll build up.
+With a DC scheme, the longer you leave your pension invested, the more you’ll build up.

 This guide explains what happens if you do decide to delay receiving your company pension.

 Do you need to defer your company pension?